parveen2002p/DBMS_Project/README.md

 Schema_Final contains the sql database.

-OLAP & other commands are in SQL_Structure&commands folder.
+Schema, OLAP & other commands are in SQL_Structure&commands folder.

 For smooth application functioning load database before running.